 Applicant is excessively indebted to the creditors listed in the SOR.
-He has failed to prove that he has done anything to resolve the debts.
+Although he claims that the debts are now being paid, he has failed to respond to the FORM, and did not provide sufficient documentary evidence to show that they are still being paid.
+The record lacks appropriate documentation to substantiate the information he has provided.
 The evidence is sufficient to raise the above disqualifying conditions.

-AG \P 20 provides conditions that could mitigate security concerns.
-I considered all of the mitigating conditions under AG \P 20 including:

-(b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances.
+- AG $\P$ 20 provides conditions that could mitigate security concerns.
+I considered all of the mitigating conditions under AG $\P$ 20 including: - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; and - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts.

-Applicant states that given his age and limited wages, he does not believe it to be reasonable to reopen the accounts listed in the SOR to repay them.
-Under the particular circumstances here, Applicant has failed to establish that he acted reasonably or responsibly with respect to his debts.
-Accordingly it is found that his debts all remain owing.
-Applicant has not demonstrated that future financial problems are unlikely.
-There are no indications that his financial problems are being resolved or are under control.
+Applicant has provided no explanation for the delinquent debts, specifically how or why he got into debt in the first place.
+He also failed to provide evidence in mitigation to show that he is continuing to pay off his debt as agreed.
+Under the particular circumstances here, Applicant has failed to establish that he has acted reasonably or responsibly with respect to his debts.
+As it stands, Applicant started to address his debt and has demonstrated nothing more.
+He has not demonstrated that future financial problems are unlikely.
+Most importantly, it has not been demonstrated that his current financial problems are under control.